JeffreySarnoff/AlignedAllocs.jl/README.md

 ----

 ### also consider
-[ArrayAllocators.jl](https://github.com/mkitti/ArrayAllocators.jl) - a much more developed approach to aligned arrays
+[ArrayAllocators.jl](https://github.com/mkitti/ArrayAllocators.jl) - a type for aligned arrays